isaacs/node-glob/README.md

 > happens in indeterminate order, it's possible that a match will
 > already be added before its ancestor, if multiple or braced
 > patterns are used.

+- `braceExpandMax` number, defaults to `10_000`.
+This is the maximum number of `{x,y,...}` patterns to expand.
+It is very unlikely that you'll need more than this, and setting it higher exposes the system to out-of-memory errors.

 ## Glob Primer